-\Lowercase the word or phrase at the beginning of the bullet in BOLD, followed by a colon (:) socialization: This type of training program focuses on the development of a group identity for the emprese.
-Instead of newcomers to learn by themselves the culture, roles and tasks in the company with should be assigned a mentor to guide them.
-The newcomer is able to give contribution of the colon is a complete sentence, capitalize the first word after the colon and end the sentence with a period or other end punctuation (p.
+Lowercase the word or phrase at the beginning of the bullet in BOLD, followed by a colon (:) socialization: This type of training program focuses on the development of a group identity for the emp see.
+Instead of newcomers to learn by themselves the culture, roles and tasks in the compa should be assigned a mentor to guide them.
+The newcomer is able to give contribution up, so the group can learn knew If what follows the colon is a complete sentence, capitalize the first knowledge from individuals. word after the colon and end the sentence with a period or other end punctuation (p.
 191) readiness and motivation to learn: This is focuses on how ready the individual Is to learn and their capability to do so.
 How ready the individual is to possible changes.
 Although even if the individual has these capabilities and readiness, if the group is not ready to change, it is hard for the individual to get to the expected change.